-In 2019 B3 introduced an integrated annual testing for default management procedures, by simulating a default scenario for a clearing member.
-The scenario to be simulated is redefined at every test, according to the test objectives and the scope of the set of procedures to be tested, which may vary in terms of number of defaulters, level of risk and complexity of defaulters' portfolios, severity of price fluctuations and impact on market liquidity, other functions performed by defaulters at B3, among other aspects.
+In 2019 B3 introduced an annual testing for default management procedures, by simulating a default scenario for a clearing member regarding the multilateral settlement for which the B3 Clearinghouse acts as CCP.
+Since then, B3 performs test of the default management procedures, at least, annually, with the scenario to be simulated redefined at every test, according to the test objectives and the scope of the set of procedures to be tested, which may vary in terms of number of defaulters, level of risk and complexity of defaulters' portfolios, severity of price fluctuations and impact on market liquidity, other functions performed by defaulters at B3, settlement services, among other aspects.
+As of 2021, the annual testing also contemplates the B3 OTC procedures, by simulating a default scenario for a B3 OTC participant, in the scenario where the participant does not accomplish its payments obligations in the settlement process of this segment, in which B3 does not act as CCP.
 Participants can be called upon to perform the test, carrying out activities associated with the closeout of defaulting positions, monetisation of collateral, and transfer of defaulting customers.
 The simulation runs in non-production environments at B3, its participants, and BCB.